 Program Review

 Program review is the central component of unit-level planning.
-Instructional programs, student service areas, and administrative areas take stock of their purpose, strengths, and challenges.
+Instructional programs, student service areas, and administrative areas review their purpose, strengths, and challenges.
 They justify resource requests as a means of promoting excellence and better serving our students.